SyedHaseeb1/mixup-collage-maker/README.md

 ## Key Changes Made

-1. **Gradle Configuration:** Updated to the latest version of Gradle, ensuring smooth builds and compatibility with the latest Android/Java standards.
+1. **Gradle Configuration:** Updated to the latest version of Gradle (8.7), ensuring smooth builds and compatibility with the latest Android/Java standards.
 2. **Dependency Updates:** Adjusted outdated dependencies to their latest versions for improved stability and performance.
 3. **Bug Fixes:** Resolved minor bugs that arose during the Gradle migration and enhanced compatibility with newer environments.